HadrienG2/subwoofer/book/src/user-guide/latency-throughput.md

       fully prevents parallel instruction execution.

-There is unfortunately one exception to the "`chained` is latency-bound" general rule, which is the `sqrt_positive_addsub` benchmark.
+There is unfortunately one exception to the "`chained` is latency-bound" general rule, which is the `sqrt_positive_max` benchmark.
 This benchmark does not feature an SQRT → SQRT → SQRT... dependency chain, because performing such a sequence of operations while guaranteeing continued subnormal input is difficult.
 Therefore, this benchmark cannot currently be used to measure SQRT